AdobeDocs/document-cloud-learn.en/help/acrobat/advanced-tasks/accessibilitysession2.md

 ---
 title: Remediating an Inaccessible PDF
-description: In this on-demand session learn the workflow to convert a Word document and fixing some basic tagging issues using the Acrobat Pro DC tools shown in the introduction webinar
+description: In this on-demand session, learn the workflow to convert a Word document and fixing some basic tagging issues using the Acrobat Pro DC tools shown in the introduction webinar
 role: User
 product: adobe acrobat
 level: Experienced